 Patent Foramen Ovale (PFO) and Atrial Septal Defects (ASD) are congenital defects of the heart that are an opening between the right and left sides of the heart that allow blood to travel through them.
-The percutaneous closure of PFO and ASD is performed using a special closure device.
+Percutaneous PFO/ASD closure is performed using a special closure device.
 The device is folded or attached on to a special catheter, like the catheter used during a catheterization.
 The catheter is inserted into a vein in the leg and advanced into the heart and through the defect.
 The device is slowly pushed out of the catheter allowing the device to open up and cover the congenital opening.
 The closure of a PFO or ASD may be necessary to lower your risk of a stroke or to improve the dynamics of how your heart works to pump blood.

 This procedure is performed in a hospital setting and you will spend the night afterwards.
 You will likely be asked to have lab work drawn prior to this procedure and given specific instructions about your medications to take or not take prior to the procedure.
 At the hospital, you will be prepared for the procedure and an IV will be started.
 The procedure takes place in a catheterization laboratory.
 You will be monitored with a blood pressure cuff and electrodes will be placed on your chest to watch your heart rate and rhythm.
 You will be given sedation during the procedure.
 Your physician will numb the groin area where a small catheter will be placed in the blood vessel where the closure device will be introduced and advanced to the heart where the PFO or ASD is located.